-44 (BP).
-Access to bank information should require judicial authorisation.
+57 (BP).
+Access to bank information for tax purposes (including automatically-supplied information) should require judicial authorisation.

 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a nonjudgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
 IN ALL CASES please back up your assertions with the relevant documentary materials.
 While it is not mandatory, a short summary of such materials in English is appreciated.
 You are welcome to send us these materials to our email: optr@ibfd.org.
 Thank you.